cretz/superpose/example/logger/README.md

     go run -toolexec /path/to/superpose-alterlog ./example/logger

 Note how the output of the first print is "Hello, World!" but the second is "Aloha, World!".

+It can also be tested using that same tool:

+    go test -toolexec /path/to/superpose-alterlog ./example/logger/superpose-alterlog